nils-ballmann/python-coding-tools/README.md

     main()
 ```

-Which then results in the following output:
+Which then results in the following output when executing the Python script:

 ```shell-session
 nils@nyx:~$ python3 pct.py